Mike Manley (artist): Animation artist

 In 1996 Manley moved into the animation field, first working as a storyboard artist on Superman: The Animated Series for Kids' WB.
 The first of the seven episodes that included his work featured Lobo, and was titled "The Main Man, Part 2".
 Manley also worked on the storyboards team for three episodes of The New Batman Adventures between 1997 and 1998.

 Throughout the 2000s, Manley created storyboards as a freelance artist on TV cartoons such as: Samurai Jack (on which series he also received two writing credits); Kim Possible; The Fairly OddParents; The Venture Brothers; Growing Up Creepie; and The Secret Saturdays.
-Other projects in this period included: Spy Groove for MTV; Spawn for HBO; ABC's One Saturday Morning; Clerks: The Animated Series, based on the Kevin Smith movie; and Justice League: The New Frontier.
+Other projects in this period included: Spy Groove for MTV; Todd McFarlane's Spawn for HBO; ABC's One Saturday Morning; Clerks: The Animated Series, based on the Kevin Smith movie; and Justice League: The New Frontier.

 Between 1998 and 2001, Manley was a background key designer for Superman: The Animated Series (nine episodes, following his time as a storyboard artist on that series), and background key designer then background designer on Batman Beyond (thirty-three episodes overall).

 He is also credited as character designer on eight episodes of Batman: The Brave and the Bold between 2008 and 2009.